oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab6.md

    ![Key Vault](./images/image-2025-09-27_upload.png "Upload the pre-migration key from the local TDE wallet into the OKV wallet that you created in Lab 5:")

-2. Set the TDE_CONFIGURATION of the database to "OKV":
+2. Set the TDE_CONFIGURATION of the database to "OKV"

     ````
     <copy>
-    sqlplus / AS SYSDBA
+    sqlplus / as sysdba
-    ALTER SYSTEM SET TDE_CONFIGURATION = 'KEYSTORE_CONFIGURATION=OKV' scope = both;
+    ALTER SYSTEM SET TDE_CONFIGURATION = 'KEYSTORE_CONFIGURATION=OKV' SCOPE = BOTH;
+    exit;
     </copy>
     ````

    ![Key Vault](./images/TDE_CONFIG_OKV.png "Set the TDE_CONFIGURATION to 'OKV'")

-3. Delete the local TDE wallet from &lt;WALLET_ROOT&gt;/tde:
+3. Delete the local TDE wallet from &lt;WALLET_ROOT&gt;/tde

     ````
     <copy>